mesg-foundation/mesg-js/README.md

 ## React to results

-To react to task's results and trigger other tasks, the application can use the `MESG.whenResult` function:
+To react to a task's results and trigger other tasks, the application can use the `MESG.whenResult` function:

 ```javascript
 MESG.whenResult(result, task)